Arts Council Malta

 The Malta International Arts Festival has grown to become an important flag bearer for the role and contribution of the performing arts.
 Over the years, the festival has attracted a growing audience and it has significantly created a platform for local artists to showcase their outstanding talent alongside international counterparts.

-This year, the Malta International Arts Festival together with Għanafest, the Jazz Festival and Notte Bianca, all organized by the Arts Council Malta have been honored with the EFFE label 2015-2016.
-Europe Festivals Association that aims to guarantee visibility and exchanges to Europe’s finest festivals by acknowledging those which are doing the most exciting and innovative work.
+This year, the Malta International Arts Festival, together with Għanafest, the Malta Jazz Festival and Notte Bianca, all organised by the Festivals Malta, have been honoured with the EFFE label 2017-2018, from the Europe Festivals Association that aims to guarantee visibility and exchanges to Europe’s finest festivals by acknowledging those which are carrying out the most exciting and innovative work.

-The Malta International Arts Festival continues to make a meaningful contribution to bringing diverse people together, showcasing our city in a creative way and fostering a spirit of innovation and inclusive approach.
+The Malta International Arts Festival continues to make a meaningful contribution to bringing diverse people together, showcasing our city in a creative way and fostering a spirit of innovation and inclusivity.